Zilliqa/scilla/README.md

 protocol (the messages and blockchain states are provided for only so many steps in the simulation).

+#### Using Scilla as a service
+A `scilla-server` is provided that provides the functionality of `scilla-runner` and `scilla-checker` as a JSON-RPC server.
+The `scilla-server` process accepts contract execution requests and executes the contract, providing a JSON output within the server process itself.

+More details on the protocol can be found [here](https://github.com/Zilliqa/scilla/wiki/scilla-server-API).

 ### Where to find binaries

 * The runnables are put into the folder